Risk management

 Our three lines of defence model outlines specific duties related to risks, oversight and reporting.

 One of the ways we assess risk and the effectiveness of our internal controls is through stress testing.
-Stress testing is a risk management technique that includes integrated scenario testing, reverse scenario testing, and key assumption sensitivity testing.
+Stress testing is a risk management technique that includes integrated scenario testing, reverse scenario testing and key assumption sensitivity testing.
 These exercises help us analyze Sun Life’s resilience under extreme circumstances.
-Those include a severe economic shock, health pandemic, cyber breach, extreme weather event and more.
+Those may include a severe economic shock, health pandemic, cyber breach, extreme weather event and more.
 Our business continuity plans consider various situations under which a disruption may occur.
 Every year, we update our business continuity plans to integrate evolving risks and our scenario analysis findings.

-2022 highlights
+2024 highlights

-• 91% of employees completed risk-related training1
+• 99% of employees completed risk-related training1

-Learn more about our progress and performance in our 2022 Sustainability Report and ESG Performance Tables.
+Learn more about our progress and performance in our 2024 Sustainability Report and Sustainability Performance Tables.

 Commitments and memberships